alan-j-lin/alan-j-lin.github.io/_posts/2018-08-24-project-fletcher.md

 ### Data Sources:

 For this project, I ended up getting my data from the [Yelp challenge dataset].
-A publicly available set of data for students to do research on, this was an invaluable resource as Yelp's TOS is not very accepting of webscraping.
-The dataset itself was huge as there was over 6 million reviews for 800,000+ different businesses spread out over 10 different metropolitan areas in the US and Canada.
-The fact that there was so much geographic diversity was a bonus for my project as I wanted it to be location agnostic.
-The data from Yelp was stored in .json format so I ended up querying and filtering the data using a local MongoDB instance.
-In retrospect as the .json files were massive (the review .json was 4.72 GB), analyzing data for this project would have been much more efficient if I had transferred everything to a large memory AWS instance.
-The 8 GB of RAM that my Macbook Air has proved to be not quite adequate enough to run analysis on the data without micromanaging computer resources.
+A publicly available set of data for students to do research on, this was an invaluable resource as Yelp's TOS is very anti-webscraping.
+The dataset itself was huge as there was over 6 million reviews for 800,000+ different businesses, spread out over 10 different metropolitan areas in the US and Canada.
+So much geographic diversity was a bonus for my project as I wanted it to be location agnostic.
+The data from Yelp was stored in .json format so I queried and filtered the data using a local MongoDB instance.
+In retrospect as the .json files were massive (the review text JSON was 4.72 GB), analyzing data for this project would have been more efficient if I had transferred everything to a large memory AWS instance.
+The 8 GB of RAM that my Macbook Air was not quite adequate enough to run analysis on the data without micromanaging computer resources.

 [Yelp challenge dataset]: https://www.yelp.com/dataset/challenge

 ### Data Filtering:

-After loading my data into mongo, my first step for data processing was to filter the list of businesses for only bars.
-My first approach (using [pymongo]) was to perform a regex to match for any bar that contained the word "Bars" in its category type.
-I also only filtered for bars that had at least 50 reviews as I assumed that would be enough text data to get some inferences:
+After loading my data into MongoDB, my first step for data processing was to filter the list of businesses for bars only.
+My first approach (using [pymongo]) was to perform a regex, matching any business that had "Bars" in its category type.
+"Bars" also had to have at least 50 reviews as so that there would be enough text data to draw inferences:

 ```
 # Create subset of business that contain bars in question